-Under Strategic Pillar 4 - Culture and Recreation, a strategic priority is 'recreation
+Under Strategic Pillar 4 - Culture and Recreation, a strategic priority is 'recreation services master plan' and speaks to implementing key recommendations as required and ensure that they align with concurrent policies and plans.
+Other strategic priorities include

 3. Current Official Plan